Nigella: Garden flowers

 Several species are grown as ornamental plants in gardens.
 Nigella damascena has been grown in English cottage gardens since the Elizabethan era, commonly called love-in-a-mist.
 Nigella hispanica is a taller species with larger blue flowers, red stamens, and grey leaves.
 Nigella seeds are self-sowing if the seed pods are left to mature.

 The dried seed capsules can also be used in flower arrangements.

-Use in health care
+Use in traditional medicine

 In traditional medicine, the seeds are used as a carminative and stimulant to ease bowel and indigestion problems, and are given to treat intestinal worms, nerve defects, to reduce flatulence, and induce sweating.
 Dried pods are sniffed to restore a lost sense of smell.
 It is also used to repel some insects, much like mothballs.

-Numerous studies have shown that it has anti-inflammatory,anti-oxidative,anti-mycotic,antibacterial, anti-fungal, anti-cancer, anti-viral, antihistamine properties, possessing many properties that make it a potential remedy against certain diseases.
+Numerous studies have shown that it has anti-inflammatory, anti-oxidative, anti-mycotic, antibacterial, anti-fungal, anti-cancer, anti-viral, antihistamine properties, possessing many properties that make it a potential remedy against certain diseases.